-Tinubu Withholds Assent to Two Bills Over Fiscal Risks, Approves Two Police Laws
+Tinubu Withholds Assent to Two Bills over Fiscal Risks, Approves Two Police Laws

 President Bola Tinubu has declined assent to two bills recently passed by the National Assembly, citing fiscal and constitutional inconsistencies that could encourage mismanagement of public funds.

-In a letter dated July 30, 2025, and read by Senate President Godswill Akpabio during plenary Tuesday, the president explained that he could not sign the Nigerian Institute of Transport Technology (Establishment) Bill, 2025, and the National Assembly Library Fund Bill due to “fundamental defects” in their provisions.
+In a letter dated July 30, 2025, and read by Senate President Godswill Akpabio during plenary yesterday, the President explained he could not sign the Nigerian Institute of Transport Technology (Establishment) Bill, 2025, and the National Assembly Library Fund Bill due to “fundamental defects” in their provisions.

-He pointed specifically to Section 18(4a) of the bill, which seeks to allocate one per cent of all import and export levies in Nigeria to the institute, a provision, he said, was introduced without approval from the Federal Executive Council (FEC) and would duplicate existing revenue sources.
+He pointed specifically to Section 18(4a) of the bill, which seeks to allocate one percent of all import and export levies in Nigeria to the institute, a provision he said was introduced without approval from the Federal Executive Council and would duplicate existing revenue sources.

 He warned that it could lead to repeated borrowing to circumvent oversight.